 #1 New York Times-bestselling author of Between the World and Me and We Were Eight Years in Power

-National Book Award-winning historian and author of Stamped From The Beginning
+National Book Award-winning historian and author of How to Be an Antiracist

 Youngest of the Little Rock Nine, civil rights advocate, National Women's Hall of Fame inductee